Personal Flotation Device (PFD)

 Watch the weather and head for shore if bad weather threatens.
 If lightning occurs, get out of the water, stay away from trees, and seek low shelter.
 Lightweight, quick-drying clothing is adequate in the summer.
 During cooler seasons wear clothes of natural and synthetic fiber blends.
 For cold weather wear wool or synthetic fibers -- they retain heat even when wet.
 Water levels may rise quickly even if it is not raining on you.

 Always wear appropriate footwear.
 Although glass containers are not allowed on the river today, you stand a good chance of finding glass that was left in the past.

-Never dive or jump in the river.
+Never dive or jump into the river from high shorelines or bridges.
+Don't use rope swings.
 There are dangers in the form of submerged rocks, murky water, and fluctuating water levels that can cause serious injury.

 Let a family member or friend know your plans.
 Give them the name of the park unit and trailhead if you are staying on land.
 Give them the name of the park units where you are putting-in and taking-out if you are floating the river.
 If you do not check back with them by a predetermined time they should call the park dispatch at 770-952-0370 or dial 911.
 Remember, the boat ramp at Paces Mill is the last take-out point in the park.
 It is located a short distance downstream from the Interstate 75 Highway underpass on the right side of the river.

 Bring drinking water and snacks or non-perishable food.
 Drink and eat periodically to avoid dehydration and keep your energy levels high.
 Do not drink the river water.

 Please remember, an entrance fee is charged for all vehicles entering the park.
 You may purchase a $3 Daily Park Pass at all parking areas in the park.
 You may also purchase a $35 Annual Park Pass that will cover the entrance fee for one year.
 Visit our Fees & Reservations page for more information about entrance fees.